LuisMunoz99/child-mortality/README.md

 Identify statistical patterns in principal causes of deaths among minors aged 1-19 in Puerto Rico, with a specific focus on the prevalence of firearm-related fatalities.
 Utilizing a public policy framework, the study analyzes structural and social factors contributing to this issue and offers policy recommendations aimed at safeguarding the health and well-being of Puerto Rican youth.

 ## Result
-A concerning trend has been uncovered: firearms have consistently ranked as the principal cause of death among individuals aged 1-19 in Puerto Rico for over 15 years, surpassing even traffic accidents.
+An alarming trend was uncovered: firearms have consistently ranked as the principal cause of death among individuals aged 1-19 in Puerto Rico for over 15 years, surpassing even traffic accidents.
 This study advocates for the implementation of public policies to regulate firearm possession and carrying.
 Additionally, it recommends public institutions to adopt practices that enhance accessibility and dissemination of public health monitoring metrics, ensuring transparency and accountability.

 ## Structure
 - **`/plots`**: stores visual results generated.